Loading...

 CORTA Connects Newsletter

 Back in the early days of the pandemic, we started sending a monthly newsletter to CORTA members.
-We will continue to circulate CORTA Connects even though we will now be meeting face-to-face.
+We will continue to circulate CORTA Connects even though we are now meeting face-to-face.
 You can download & print the newsletter or read it on your computer screen.
-Please click on the image below to access a copy of the most recent issue 🙂
+Please click on the image below to open a copy of the most recent issue 🙂

 CALL FOR VOLUNTEERS